 What to look for in a babysitter

-Does a babysitter need to have experience with twins?
+Does a babysitter need to have experience with autistic triplets or twins?
 That is up to your family.
 If you have twins plus other children, do you need to consider having more than one babysitter?
 These are all things you will need to think about and discuss with your potential sitter.

 Of course you will want to find a babysitter that is patient, kind and friendly.
 Do they have the same approach to parenting as you do?
 Someone who is creative and likes to get hands on with children playing games, doing art or watching movies?
 If your twins or triplets have particular interests, you can mention this during an interview or conversations with the babysitter.
 We made sure to hire someone who had worked with autistic children before, but it is up to you whether this is needed or not.